Imran says PTI answerable to people of KP, will never act against their interests

 “But unrest still persists and our people are killed on both sides,” he said.

 “I have always said that in order to completely eradicate terrorism, an effective, comprehensive strategy based on political insight is needed instead of decisions taken behind closed doors,” he said.
-He further said that any policy made without the input and consultation of political representatives and the KP government was unacceptable.
+The PTI founder further said that any policy made without the input and consultation of political representatives and the KP government was unacceptable.

 “The issue of terrorism cannot be solved without dialogue with the Afghan government,” he said.
-He then directed the new KP government to talk to relevant stakeholders and formulate an effective and comprehensive strategy against terrorism to ensure peace in the province.
+The PTI founder then directed the new KP government to talk to relevant stakeholders and formulate an effective and comprehensive strategy against terrorism to ensure long-term peace in the province.

+Imran’s statement comes after Afghan Taliban forces launched an unprovoked attack on posts situated on the Pak-Afghan border over the weekend.
+The ISPR said 23 Pakistani troops were martyred and more than 200 Taliban and affiliated terrorists were killed when Islamabad responded.

+Afghanistan claimed it carried out the attack as a “retaliatory” measure, accusing Islamabad of conducting air strikes in its territory last week.
+For its part, Islamabad has not confirmed whether it was behind the air strikes but maintains that Kabul should “stop harbouring the Tehreek-i-Taliban Pakistan on its soil”.